Cornell University Library: Rare holdings

-The library houses several rare manuscripts.
-It houses one of the five copies of Abraham Lincoln's Gettysburg Address (1863)—the only such to be privately owned and the only one accompanied both by a letter from Lincoln transmitting the manuscript and by the original envelope addressed and franked by Lincoln.
+The library houses several rare manuscripts, including one of only five copies of Abraham Lincoln's Gettysburg Address (1863), the only copy that is privately owned and the only one accompanied both by a letter from Lincoln transmitting the manuscript and by the original envelope addressed and franked by Lincoln.
 The library houses cuneiform tablets; a major collection of medieval books and witchcraft trial records; thousands of pamphlets produced during the French Revolution; and the correspondence between Jefferson and Lafayette.

 It also holds a copy of The Birds of America, of which only 120 complete sets are known to exist.
 The library also has first editions of Charles Darwin's Origin of Species (1859), the Book of Mormon (1830), and of Jane Austen's Pride and Prejudice (1813).
 The rare manuscript collection also includes a 1st edition copy of Thomas Hobbe's Leviathan from 1651.

+The Rare and Manuscript Collection is housed in the Cornell Library System’s Carl A. Kroch Library.
+With more than 500,000 printed volumes and 20,000 cubic feet of manuscript materials, the collection is vast and useful to the faculty and staff of Cornell University, as well as the public who can access any of the collection that has been digitized.
+The collection dates back to the university’s founding in 1865, by the first president of the university Andrew Dickson White.
+In 1891, the collection received its founder’s 30,000-volume collection.
+Specifically, the Department of Rare Books was founded in 1951 and was absorbed into the Rare and Manuscript Collection in 1992, the year the current physical location opened its doors.
+The 14 main collections within the Rare and Manuscript Collection are the: American History & Culture, Architecture & City Planning, Asian History & Culture, Cornell University Archives, Digital Collections, European History & Culture, Food, Wine, and Culinary History, Icelandic History & Culture, Literature & Theater, Moving Images & Sound Recordings, Music, Photographs, Science & Technology, and Sexuality & Gender.
+The Rare and Manuscript collection houses the largest collection on the French Revolution outside of Paris, the largest collection in North America on European witchcraft, America’s founding collection on the abolitionist movement, and the second largest William Wordsworth Collection.

 Significant collections

 Rose Goldsen Archive of New Media Art

 Rose Goldsen Archive of New Media Art is a research repository for new media art.
 It was founded in 2002 by Timothy Murray, Professor of Comparative Literature and English and Director of the Society for the Humanities.
-It is located in the Division of Rare and Manuscript Collections at Cornell University Library and it is named in the honor of the late Prof. Rose Goldsen, a Sociology Professor at Cornell University and an avant-garde critic of pop culture, mass media and communication.
+It is located in the Division of Rare and Manuscript Collections at Cornell University Library and it is named in honor of the late Prof. Rose Goldsen, a Sociology Professor at Cornell University and an avant-garde critic of pop culture, mass media and communication.

 The Rose Goldsen Archive provides access to detailed archival material that mirrors the historical changes which have happened in new media art in terms of its technological development and experimentation, throughout the years.